-Course outcome Cognitive Level as per Bloom's Taxonomy РО CO1 Analyze the functions of language and grammar in spoken and written forms with an emphasis on LSRW Skills.
-Analyze PO5,PO10,PO12 CO2 Disseminate the relevant skills while performing GDs, interviews, oral presentations with a focus on Non verbal communication.
-Understanding PO5,PO10,PO12 CO3 Prepare and exhibit oral presentation skills by using ICT.(Individual/Team) Analyzing PO5,PO10,PO12 CO4 Organize proper life skills for their employability.
-Applying PO5,PO10,PO12
+- CO1: Analyze the functions of language and grammar in spoken and written forms with an emphasis on LSRW Skills. - CO2: Disseminate the relevant skills while performing GDs, interviews, oral presentations with a focus on Non verbal communication. - CO3: Prepare and exhibit oral presentation skills by using ICT.(Individual/Team) - CO4: Organize proper life skills for their employability.